MischaU8/yumyum/fillets/add-fillets-in-stages-02_GwZosjQxvY0.md

 Version: 1.1.41
 Uploaded: 2023-07-07

-yum yum Floyd here with a quick look at adding fillets and stages in Plasticity in many scenarios adding fillets to all edges produces the results I'm after in this example by simply adding fillets and stages I can achieve a more desirable outcome keep this in mind when adding fillets to gain more control when creating assets in Plasticity
+In many scenarios adding fillets to all edges produces the results I'm after.

+In this example by simply adding fillets in stages, I can achieve a more desirable outcome.

+Keep this in mind when adding fillets to gain more control when creating assets in Plasticity.